sharpist/ApplicationsArchitecture/CleanArchitecture/README.md

 This sample is a boilerplate template project to demonstrate building ASP.NET Core (.NET 6) Web API following **Clean Architecture**.
 Typical architectural disadvantages of classical development approaches are cancelled by the **Dependency Inversion** principle as Clean Architecture fundamental requirement.

->My presentation presents the best structured sample implemented with a minimum of external dependencies.
+> My presentation presents the most correct sample, properly structured and with a minimum of external dependencies as possible.

 ### What does the Solution offer?